International Decade for People of African Descent: Stated objectives

+The Second International Decade for People of African Descent

+Following a UN declaration of 17 December 2024, proclaiming a Second International Decade for People of African Descent, beginning on 1 January 2025, the Chair of CARICOM, Mia Mottley, Prime Minister of Barbados, stated: "The achievement reflects the tireless advocacy of our Region and the strides made during the first decade, including global recognition of our ten-point plan for reparatory justice and the establishment of the United Nations Permanent Forum for People of African Descent. ...
+We must continue to press the international community for a mature, face-to-face conversation at all levels, so that we may see them repair the damage from the exploitation through the immoral institutions of slavery and colonialism which our people suffered from."
+Prof. Sir Hilary Beckles, CARICOM Reparations Commission (CRC) Chair, said: "I welcome the observance by the United Nations of a Second International Decade for People of African Descent for continued focused attention to the advancement of African people.
+This is a great outcome resulting from the concerted activism of civil society and Governments in the Americas and in Africa."

 Background

 The seeds of the International Decade for People of African Descent were sown in 2001 with the third World Conference against Racism, which led to the adoption of the Durban Declaration and Programme of Action.
 The Durban Declaration, in addition to declaring that the people of Africa had been victimized by slavery and continued to suffer as a result, called for states to adopt specific steps to help combat racism and xenophobia and to protect its victims.
 During the International Year for People of African Descent, ten years later, the UN called for these efforts to intensify.
 Two years later, in December 2013, the UN resolved that 1 January 2015 would launch the International Decade for People of African Descent.

 On its launch, the UN Deputy High Commissioner for Human Rights Flavia Pansieri said:

 The road to a world free from racism, prejudice and stigma is rocky.
 Combating racial discrimination is a long-term effort.
 It requires commitment and persistence.
 People of African descent need encouragement and support.
 Member States have the moral and legal obligation to provide sustained political and financial backing to make the Decade effective an[d] to continue our path toward equal and just societies.